substation-beta/ssb_book/src/4_specification.md

 `[shear-y=0]`

-Object shearing in room as weight.
+Geometry shearing on plane as weight.

 #### matrix
 `[matrix=1,0,0,0,0,1,0,0,0,0,1,0,0,0,0,1]`